commercetools/commercetools-docs-kit/packages/gatsby-theme-code-examples/README.md

 # Gatsby Theme for Code Examples

-This theme exposes components in MDX to render code example files from a specific location.
+This theme provides components in MDX to render code examples from files, optionally in multiple programming languages.

+It is a feature add-on to `@commercetools-docs/gatsby-theme-docs` and is not usable standalone.

 ## Installation